Many infections are tested right in the beginning of pregnancy as part of the antenatal care package.

 What can pregnant women do?

-Monitoring an treatment of women with diagnosed pre-eclamspia
+Monitoring and treatment of women with diagnosed pre-eclamspia

 The only way to cure pre-eclampsia is to deliver the baby.
 However, prolongation of pregnancy to avoid a preterm birth is sought for as long as it is safe for mother and baby.
 Thus, women with pre-eclampsia must always be monitored by an expert, sometimes in a hospital setting.

-For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, German, Greek, and Russian.
+For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, French, German, Greek, Hebrew, Hungarian, and Russian.